 - 2. Horse Inspection - 2.1.
 This must be carried out within 24 hours of the start of the first Competition.
 Chefs d'Equipe and/or Persons Responsible should arrange a specific time for their Horses to be inspected within the time specified in the programme.
 This should be available and ready at the Secretary's Office at least two days before the first Competition, to avoid unnecessary delay for all concerned. - 2.1.1.
 Where circumstances warrant, the Ground Jury, in consultation with the Veterinary Delegate, may at its discretion allow another Horse Inspection to be held at a later time for Horses that could not be present at the first Horse Inspection due to exceptional, unforeseen circumstances. - 2.2.
-At FEI World CupTM Finals, World Championships and Continental Championships for all Categories and Olympic Games, a second Horse Inspection will be scheduled prior to the start of the Individual Final Competition. - 2.3.
+At FEI Jumping World Cup[TM] Finals, World Championships and Continental Championships for all Categories and Olympic Games, a second Horse Inspection will be scheduled prior to the start of the Individual Final Competition. - 2.3.
 Each Horse must be presented in either a snaffle or double bridle.
 Any other harness or equipment, i.e. rugs, bandages, etc. must be removed.
 No exception to this can be allowed. - 2.4.
 No Horse may be presented with its identity concealed in any manner by the application of paint or dye. - 2.5.
 Chefs d'Equipe must be present with their team Horses in addition to their grooms and/or their Athletes. - 2.6.
 Persons Responsible (Athletes) must be present with individual Horses, in addition to their grooms. - 2.7.
-At FEI World CupTM Finals, FEI Nations CupTM Finals, Championships and Games, Athletes must present their own Horse(s) at the Horse inspection.
+At FEI Jumping World Cup[TM] Finals, FEI Nations CupLongines League of Nations[TM] Finals, Championships and Games, Athletes must present their own Horse(s) at the Horse inspection.
 The President of the Ground Jury may relax this rule for an Athlete if requested to do so by the Chef d'Equipe or the Athlete. - 2.8.
 It is emphasised that this is not a detailed veterinary examination (see also VRs Art.
 1038) and it should be completed as quickly as possible. - 3.
 Ground Jury and Veterinary Commission Liaison - 3.1.
 Selection of Horses to be sampled for EADCM testing (see VRs Art.
 1068 1069) - 3.2.
-At FEI World CupTM Finals, FEI Nations CupTM Finals, World and Senior Continental Championships and Olympic Games, sufficient Horses must normally be sampled to ensure that the following samples are available for analysis: - 3.2.1. in all Final Competitions for Individuals, the first three placed Horses; - 3.2.2. in Final Jumping Competitions for Teams, one Horse from among all the Horses in each of the first three placed teams;
+At FEI Jumping World Cup[TM] Finals, FEI Nations CupLongines League of Nations[TM] Finals, World and Senior Continental Championships and Olympic Games, sufficient Horses must normally be sampled to ensure that the following samples are available for analysis: - 3.2.1. in all Final Competitions for Individuals, the first three placed Horses; - 3.2.2. in Final Jumping Competitions for Teams, one Horse from among all the Horses in each of the first three placed teams;